webpack/webpack.js.org/src/content/api/cli.md

     url: https://medium.com/@nimgrg/analysing-and-minimising-the-size-of-client-side-bundle-with-webpack-and-source-map-explorer-41096559beca#.c3t2srr8x
 ---

-For proper usage and easy distribution of this configuration, webpack can be configured with `webpack.config.js`.
+For proper usage and useful distribution of this configuration, webpack can be configured with `webpack.config.js`.
 Any parameters sent to the CLI will map to a corresponding parameter in the config file.

 Read the [installation guide](/guides/installation) if you don't already have webpack and CLI installed.